markcerqueira/javanote/README.md

 ![Download ZIP Image](http://imgur.com/fxven7C.png)

 2a\.
 For users NOT on Yinxiang Biji: create an Evernote account on the [sandbox environment][3].
 This user will be SEPARATE from your main Evernote user that runs on the production environment.
-Sandbox accounts are much easier to integrate with the Evernote API and your data will be safer from your code as well! :) Visit [https://sandbox.evernote.com/api/DeveloperToken.action][4] to create a Developer Token.
+Sandbox accounts are much easier to integrate with the Evernote API and your data will be safer from your code as well! :) Visit [sandbox.evernote.com/api/DeveloperToken.action][4] to create a Developer Token.

 2b\.
-For Yinxiang Biji (YXBJ) users: create a new account [here][7].
+For Yinxiang Biji (YXBJ) users: create a new YXBJ account [here][7].
 YXBJ does not have a sandbox environment.
 You could use your regular YXBJ log-in information, but it will be safer to have a separate account where you don't care about deleting data. :) If you are logged in already, log out and create a new user so you can play around safely.
-After creating a new user, visit [https://app.yinxiang.com/api/DeveloperToken.action][8] to create a Developer Token.
+After creating a new user, visit [app.yinxiang.com/api/DeveloperToken.action][8] to create a Developer Token.

 Do not share your Developer token as it gives anyone who knows how to use the Evernote API access to read and modify your account!